veranovus/sbre/README.md

  You can easilly write and use your custom shaders in SBRE.
 There are individual and batched rendering options availible.

- > Current version 0.02a
+ > Current version 0.03a

 ## TODO

-- Implement Text Rendering
+- Implement Font Rendering
 - Implement Rotated Drawing System
 - Implement Batch Rendering

+## Working On

+Font rendering.